 I’ve sung the praises of ImageOptim elsewhere.
 It’s a free Mac app that bundles together a bunch of image optimization tools into an easy-to-use package.

 And for anything on the web, image optimization is a very good idea.
 It makes the files smaller, and on the web, that means faster.
+That keeps Google happy.
+And it keeps your site’s visitors happy.

 If you’re using Mac, ImageOptim has long been one of the best options.
 And it’s easy to use in tandem with Lightroom, running your exported images through it automatically as part of the same process.